Gaizka Toquero: Alavés

 On 10 July 2015, Toquero cut ties with Athletic and returned to Alavés four days later after agreeing to a two-year deal.
-He was an ever-present figure in his first season, scoring nine goals in 39 starts as the team returned to the top tier after a ten-year wait; he added 23 with one goal during the second, and played a part in their run to the domestic cup final, although he was an unused substitute in the showpiece match.
+He was ever-present in his first season, scoring nine goals in 39 starts as the team returned to the top tier after a ten-year wait; he added 23 with one goal in the second, and played a part in their run to the domestic cup final, although he was an unused substitute in the showpiece match.

 As his contract at Mendizorrotza Stadium was finally not renewed, Toquero decided to train with hometown minnows CD Aurrerá de Vitoria in the close season while considering his options for the future.

 Zaragoza

 On 4 August 2017, Toquero signed a one-year deal with second division club Real Zaragoza.
 On 29 May 2019, after nearly a year without playing an official match due to complications from a knee injury, the 34-year-old announced his retirement.